AnyBody/anyscript/_posts/2019-04-04-body-model-configurator.md

 these versions or later available on your computer.
 You can find more information about how to get the latest AMMR [here](https://anyscript.org/getting-started/).
-Once you have everything ready you can load any model containing the the AnyBody human model.
-I.e. that is any model that has the following:
+Once you have everything ready you can load any model containing the the AnyBody human model, i.e. that is any model that has the following:

 {% highlight AnyScriptDoc %}